igor-krawczuk/agilentpyvisa/README.md

 # Documentation and examples
 In general, use the Tab completion a lot and peek in the source code.
 I have programmed VERY verbosely.
-The API is not greatl composable, but I was not smart enough to do that in the limited time and given that I still basically wrap strings that get sent to the tester.
+The API is not greatly composable, but I was not smart enough to do that in the limited time and given that I still basically wrap strings that get sent to the tester.

 ## Setup
 Initialize a tester object by giving it the VISA address.
 It will initialize, reset the device and explore a bit to figure out what SMUs are connected.
 Afterwards you can see the available channels in the .sub_channels tuple of your tester instance